-All standards of behavior at Camp Interlaken are grounded in Jewish values.
-They are designed to create an "envelope of safety" within which children and teens can grow and have fun in a relaxed, non-threatening environment.
+All standards of behavior at Camp Interlaken are grounded in Jewish values designed to create an "envelope of safety" within which children and teens can grow and have fun in a relaxed, non-threatening environment.
 Our goal is to create a kehillah b'yar, a Community in the Woods.
-We want campers to be part of a chevra, a group of friends, who live in a vibrant community that operates according to Jewish values.
-Campers who do not follow the rules set in the Code of Conduct or the Covid-19 Playbook may be sent home early from camp per discretion of the camp director.
-No refund shall be given if a camper is asked to leave camp early due to behavior.
+We want campers to be part of a chevra, a group of friends who live in a vibrant community that operates according to Jewish values.
+Campers who do not follow the rules set in the Code of Conduct may be sent home early from Camp per the camp director's discretion.
+No refund shall be given if a camper is asked to leave Camp early due to behavior.

-B'TZELEM ELOHIM צלם אלוקים
+B'TZELEM ELOHIM

 We are all created B'tzelem Elohim, in the image of G-d.
-We therefore deserve to be cared for as a precious and holy being.
+We, therefore, deserve to be cared for as a precious and holy beings.
 We are all fundamentally equal in value and rights.
 We each have a responsibility to conduct our lives in a manner that reflects well on our Creator.
-Therefore at camp:
+Therefore at Camp:

 - No member of the camp community is permitted to possess or use cigarettes, e-cigarettes, tobacco, vapes of any type, alcohol, or illicit/illegal drugs on camp property in any situation.
-Campers will be sent home from camp for smoking, vaping, drinking, or possession. - We take care of our physical selves.
-This includes showering regularly and practicing good personal hygiene. - Before acting, we check to make sure that we are respecting the feelings, safety and personal integrity of others and ourselves. - We don't participate in unsupervised raiding or late night pranks out of the cabin without a counselor. - We dress and behave with modesty and decorum, avoiding clothing that is revealing or exhibits slogans promoting drug use or other inappropriate behavior. - We do not engage in either ear or body piercing or tattooing.
+Campers will be sent home from Camp for smoking, vaping, drinking, or possession. - We take care of our physical selves, including showering regularly and practicing good personal hygiene. - Before acting, we check to make sure that we respect the feelings, safety, and personal integrity of others and ourselves. - We don't participate in unsupervised raiding or late-night pranks out of the cabin without a counselor. - We dress and behave with modesty and decorum, avoiding clothing that is revealing or exhibits slogans promoting drug use or other inappropriate behavior. - We do not engage in either ear or body piercing or tattooing.
 We do not shave heads or otherwise alter the appearance of ourselves, other campers, or staff.

-TIKKUN OLAM תקון עולם
+TIKKUN OLAM

 Repair of the world is central to Jewish teaching.
 We are in this world as partners with G-d.
-Our responsibility in the partnership is to take care of the world and to fix those things that we find in disrepair.
-Therefore at camp:
+Our responsibility in the partnership is to take care of the world and fix those things that we find in disrepair.
+Therefore at Camp:

-- We recognize our obligation to do tzedakah, to do the righteous thing. - We protect and enhance the environment by being shomrei adamah, guardians of the earth and observing the principle of bal taschit, a prohibition against waste or destruction.
-We recognize that everyone is responsible for taking care of the physical facilities and the natural environment at camp.
+- We recognize our obligation to do tzedakah, to do the righteous thing. - We protect and enhance the environment by being shomrei adamah, guardians of the earth, and observing the principle of bal taschit, a prohibition against waste or destruction.
+We recognize that everyone is responsible for taking care of the physical facilities and the natural environment at Camp.

-KEHILLAH קהילה
+א KEHILLAH

 Creating a Jewish community is the way in which Judaism is lived.
-Therefore, it is central to camp.
-Our theme is Kehillah b'yar, Community in the Woods.
-Not even Moses Rabbenu could bear the weight of all communal responsibilities, and so we recognize that we all have to do our part to make the camp community work.
-Therefore, we follow the Talmudic principle, al tifrosh min hatzibur: You shall not separate yourself from the community.
+Therefore, it is central to Camp.
+Our theme is Kehillah B'yar, Community in the Woods.
+Not even Moses Rabbenu could bear the weight of all communal responsibilities, and so we recognize that we all have to do our part to make the Camp community work.
+Therefore, we follow the Talmudic principle, Al Tifrosh Min Hatzibur: You shall not separate yourself from the community.
+As a community we: